 Corruption in the water sector is a major concern in many ways.
-Whether we talk about water for energy, for drinking purposes or for sanitation, water as a commodity is a basic human need.
+Whether we talk about water for energy, for drinking purposes hood, widening the gap between the powerful and the powerless, or for sanitation, water as a commodity is a basic human need.
 Sadly, it is also one that millions of people struggle daily to meet.
-When money gets diverted for personal gain, people continue to rely on insecure and polluted water sources for hygiene, drinking and food preparation.

-The water sector is particularly vulnerable to corruption for several reasons, the most prominent of which is the vast number of players in this area, including those from the various tiers of public service and the private sector.
-When big money is involved and there is a lack of transparency, the negotiation of contracts, allocations, agreements and licenses are affected.
+When money gets diverted for personal gain, people continue to Critically, organized crime also fuels corruption in the region. rely on insecure and polluted water sources for hygiene, drinking eral reasons, the most prominent of which is the vast number of players in this area, including those from the various tiers of public service and the private sector.
+When big money is involved and there is a lack of transparency, the negotiation of contracts, Nationally, there is a need to understand and address the underallocations, agreements and licenses are affected.